Legislative Requirements for Attendance and Enrolment

 Legally, it is the responsibility of the parent or carer of a child of compulsory school-age, not the school, to ensure that their child is enrolled in, and attending school, or is registered for home schooling (section 22 of the Education Act).
 Once enrolled, children are required to attend school each day the school is open.

 Schools and principals have legal obligations in relation to attendance and enrolment under the Education Act.
 Schools are required to have policies and procedures for school registration that address the following school responsibilities in relation to attendance:

 - maintaining registers of enrolments and daily attendance

 - recording and monitoring daily attendance/absence of students

 - processing applications for exemption from attendance or enrolment

 - monitoring attendance data

 - implementing intervention strategies to improve unsatisfactory attendance.

-NESA’s school registration requirements in relation to attendance and enrolment are outlined in NESA’s Registered and Accredited Individual Non-government Schools (NSW) Manual in sections 3.6.2 and 3.8.
+NESA’s school registration requirements in relation to attendance and enrolment are outlined in NESA’s Registered and Accredited Individual Non-government Schools (NSW) Manual.